xcibe95x/LitElements/README.md

 import { customElement, property } from "lit/decorators.js";
 ```

-Inside this for example, i imported html only, but you can also import <b>css</b> from Lit, we also have many more decoraters so you can also import <b>Query</b> which is the equivalent of a querySelector in JavaScript
+Inside this for example, i imported html only, but you can also import <b>css</b> from Lit, we also have many more decorators other than <b>@customElement("my-element")</b> so you can also import <b>Query</b> which is the equivalent of a querySelector in JavaScript

 You first very basic Web Component structure will finally look like this: